okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 ## Troubleshooting

 The [Okta System Log](/docs/reference/api/system-log/) captures events related to Inline Hook setup and execution, which you can use to troubleshoot your implementation.
-To see the list of relevant event types, query the Event Types catalog with the query parameter `inline_hook`:
+To see descriptions of the relevant event types, query the Event Types catalog with the query parameter `inline_hook`:

 <https://developer.okta.com/docs/reference/api/event-types/?q=inline_hook>